StevenBlack/vocab/million-dollar-words.md

 A fancy way of saying sexual desire or lust, with undertones of fertility.
 Like pulchritude (see pulchritude), the word won't help you get a date.
 But if you're going to use it, pronounce it correctly: CON- CYOOP-/H-SENSE.

+### confabulation
+Cognitive bias: Confabulation is a memory error defined as the production of fabricated, distorted, or misinterpreted memories about oneself or the world, without the conscious intention to deceive.

 ### congenial
 https://www.merriam-webster.com/dictionary/congenial